MikeMcQuaid/mikemcquaid.com/blog/about.markdown

 ---
 Hello.
 My name is Mike McQuaid and I'm a liberal Christian and Christian liberal.

-I live in Edinburgh, Scotland.<br>
+I live in Edinburgh, Scotland.

 Feel free to [email me](mailto:mike@mikemcquaid.com) to say hello.